 Black pepper is highly effective to keep your teeth and mouth healthy.

-Its daily use prevents dental carries, bad breath, bleeding gums, and toothache.
+Its daily use prevents dental caries, bad breath, bleeding gums, and toothache.

-It can also cure sensitivity of your teeth.
+It can also cure the sensitivity of your teeth.

 How to Use

-Mix a pinch of pepper powder and a quarter teaspoon of salt and apply on the affected area.
+Mix a pinch of pepper powder and a quarter teaspoon of salt and apply to the affected area.

-Or else mix a pinch of pepper powder with clove oil and apply on the caries to relieve pain.
+Or else mix a pinch of pepper powder with clove oil and apply to caries to relieve pain.